plaintextaccounting/plaintextaccounting/src/index.md

 - [accountant24](https://github.com/machulav/accountant24) - local-first multi-model AI agent using hledger
 - [Setup Claude Code to work with hledger and Obsidian](https://www.mandalivia.com/obsidian/hledger-obsidian-personal-finance-with-claude-code/) - Claude Code as the agent layer for hledger in an Obsidian vault
 - [Countbean](https://github.com/CPUtester5465/countbean-plugin) - Claude Code plugin and MCP server for Beancount: turns plain English into double-entry transactions, runs bean-check, and commits each change to git so it can be diffed and reverted.
 Works on a local ledger file, or on a hosted book.
+- [Beancount AI](https://github.com/Rudd-O/beancount-ai) - command utility to ingest Beancount transactions generated from scanned / photographed receipts with the assistance of a vision-enabled LLM, or associate receipts as documents with existing Beancount transactions.

 ### Distros/setups